-ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts and his gang," and she therefore makes no further response to the allegations in this paragraph incorporating that term.
-To the extent the allegations of this paragraph are directed against her, this Defendant admits the CPD's IAD participated with federal authorities in a joint federally-led investigation of allegations that Watts, and later Mohammed, were engaging in criminal activity against drug dealers at the Ida B. Wells housing complex.
-To the extent this paragraph alleges or infers Ms. Kirby or Mr. Cline was obligated to take actions that would have interfered with, obstructed, and/or exposed a pending confidential investigation, those allegations are denied.
-This Defendant denies any remaining allegations in paragraph 50 directed against her.
+ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts and his gang," and he therefore makes no further response to the allegations in this paragraph incorporating that term.
+To the extent the allegations of this paragraph are directed against him, this Defendant admits the CPD's IAD participated with federal authorities in a joint federally-led investigation of allegations that Watts, and later Mohammed, may have been engaging in criminal activity against drug dealers at the Ida B. Wells housing complex.
+To the extent this paragraph alleges or infers Mr. Cline or Ms. Kirby was obligated to take actions that would have interfered with, obstructed, and/or exposed a pending confidential investigation, those allegations are denied.
+This Defendant denies any remaining allegations in paragraph 50 directed against him.